Apicurio/apicurio-api-designer/ui/ui-app/README.md

 Run a full build
 `npm run build`

-Initialize config.js
+Initialize config-oidc.js
 `./init-dev.sh none`

 Note: the init-dev.sh script just copies an appropriate file from config/config-*.js to the right place.
-You can either specify `none` or `keycloakjs` as the argument to the script.
+You can either specify `none` or `oidc` as the argument to the script.
 The choice depends on how you are running the back-end component.

 Start the development server
 `npm run dev`